-LG unveiled the G7 ThinQ flagship in May 2018 with pre-installed Android 8.0 Oreo and features a notched Display.
+LG unveiled the G7 ThinQ flagship in May 2018 with pre-installed Android 8.0 Oreo and notched Display.
 The LG V35 ThinQ flagship is an upgraded version of V30 ThinQ, powered by Snapdragon 845 chipset and also comes with pre-installed Android 8.0 Oreo.

 The upcoming major update for V35 and G7 flagships is Android 9 Pie.
 Google released the Android 9.0 P first preview on March 8th and later came up with DP2 cum first Beta with remarkable features at I/O 2018 on May 8th.
 Later, in June and July, DP3 and DP4 arrived for the registered Pixel and Pixel 2 users.
-The fifth cum final preview arrived on July 25th with Final system behaviours and later on August 6th, the Search giant pushedout the Android 9 update with the codename of Pie.
+The fifth cum final preview arrived on July 25th with Final system behaviours and later on August 6th, the Search giant pushedout the stable Android 9 update with the codename of Pie.